 - Keep your ice fresh by rotating the newer and older cubed.
 Avoid storing it in the freezer near foods like fish or anything else you don't want to taste in your next Highball.

 - Many refrigerators are equipped with an ice maker which produces cubed, cracked, or even shaved ice and these are very convenient.
 If you rely on this and your cubes are caught in a bucket or tray automatically, be sure to rotate the ice so you have the fresher cubes available on top.
-Also, you may want to consider the extra energy an internal ice maker uses.
+You may want to consider the extra energy an internal ice maker uses.

 - Ice can be stored for easy access during a party in an ice bucket.
 These are usually insulated and will keep ice from melting quickly.